MarvinXLII/OctopathTravelerJobRandomizer/README.md

 ## ABOUT

 This is a randomizer for Octopath Traveler (Steam and Switch versions).
-Check out [mastermind1919](https://github.com/mastermind1919/OctopathBossRandomizer/releases) for a compatible boss randomizer! (compatible with Steam only)
+If playing on Steam, be sure to check out mastermind1919's [Boss Randomizer](https://github.com/mastermind1919/OctopathBossRandomizer/releases)! (not compatible with Switch)

 ## OPTIONS